InfinityAlgo-Academy/LightHouse/readme.md

 * **[Web Page Test](https://www.webpagetest.org)** — An [open source](https://github.com/WPO-Foundation/webpagetest) tool for measuring and analyzing the performance of web pages on real devices.
 Users can choose to produce a Lighthouse report alongside the analysis of WebPageTest results.

 ## Related Projects
+Other awesome open source projects that use Lighthouse.

 * **[webpack-lighthouse-plugin](https://github.com/addyosmani/webpack-lighthouse-plugin)** - run Lighthouse from a Webpack build.
 * **[lighthouse-mocha-example](https://github.com/justinribeiro/lighthouse-mocha-example)** - gather performance metrics via Lighthouse and tests them in Mocha